GreycLab/gmic-community/news/gmic325_en.md

 It will be typically used to import a 3D object one wants to draw, orient it in space, and use it as a tracing « guide », either by redrawing it completely on a new layer placed above, or by using one of the many _G’MIC_ filters, to render it as a _cartoon_ drawing or a painting for example.

 ## 4.2.
-3D meshes modification tools.
+3D Mesh Modification Tools.

 What else is there to do once the 3D mesh is loaded in memory/RAM? _G’MIC_ has the following features: